Things To Do Eden, Bega Valley, New South Wales

 Drop into the Eden Welcome Centre for tips on exploring the region and enjoy the interpretive installations and foreshore Maritime History Pathway.

-During the cruise season from October to March, there are a growing number of cruise liners in port, with passengers eager to experience Eden and our coastal wilderness.
+During the cruise season from October to March, there are a growing number of cruise liners in port, with passengers eager to experience Eden and surrounding region.

 ActivitiesBoating Fishing Walks